-English is a universal language, meaning it’s spoken by people all over the world.
-However, this fact doesn’t mean that everyone knows how to properly speak English, there’re many rules that need to be learned.
-People make mistakes even with the easiest sentences as they don’t have the complete knowledge of certain words, and such mistakes might not seem like mistakes while speaking, but they’re wrong grammatically.
-Most mistakes are made because primarily one reason is, we learn English by talking and listening, when we talk, we make mistakes like, using a different word, but similar to the word which was actually supposed to be used in the situation.
-Now, the word might have the same meaning, but it gives a completely different idea.
+English is a universal language, meaning it’s spoken by people worldwide.
+However, this doesn’t mean everyone knows how to speak English properly.
+Many rules need to be learned.
+People make mistakes even with the easiest sentences as they don’t have complete knowledge of certain words, and such mistakes might not seem like mistakes while speaking, but they’re grammatically wrong.
+Most mistakes are made because we primarily learn English by talking and listening.
+When we talk, we make mistakes like using a different word similar to the word that was supposed to be used in the situation.
+The word might have the same meaning but gives a completely different idea.

-The English language has uncountable words and it can be daunting to differentiate between words like “Correct” and “Right.”
-You must be thinking, both of them mean the same thing, but it’s wrong.
-“Is that right” and “Is that correct” are two different sentences, that give different ideas.
+The English language has uncountable words, and it can be daunting to differentiate between words like “Correct” and “Right.”
+You must think both mean the same thing, but it’s wrong.
+“Is that right?” and “Is that correct?” are two different sentences with different ideas.

 “Is that right,” is asking a question if something is right or not, however, the definition of “right” is a matter of opinions.
 “Is that correct,” is also asking a question if something is correct or incorrect, and the word “correct” is used when something is absolutely true.